LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 ##  Reader

-Extension to read specific .csv data files.
-Orders from the CAIPP request Google form are parsed byt his module to keep the prefered format for data edition and display and to keep the .csv updatable by keeping it in the same format as it is downloaded from the Google form.
+This extension reads specific .csv data files.
+It parses orders from the CAIPP request Google form, ensuring the data maintains the preferred format for editing and display.
+Additionally, it keeps the .csv files updatable by preserving the original format as downloaded from the Google form.

 ##  PdfWriter

-Extension to edit invoice PDF files.
-It gets a dictionary and puts the data to predefined invoice template.
+This extension allows for editing invoice PDF files.
+It takes a dictionary of data and populates a predefined invoice template accordingly.